Category: UX advice / Ecommerce guides

 Almost every product will have specific information that will need more explaining to the user, to help them bridge the gap between seeing it virtually and experiencing it in the real world.
 That information will vary from product to product and will be integral to the type of item it is.
 It's a great place to do something special with your site's experience.

 A standard example of product-specific information is how items of clothing fit a person.
-Fit is obviously very important with clothes and something that can’t be truly tested until the user has the item in their hands, so the website needs to find ways to provide this information.
+Fit is obviously very important with clothes and something that can’t be truly tested until the user has the item in their hands, so the website needs to find a way to provide this information.

 Sometimes this goes further than just text and includes images or video to better explain to the user.
 Despite this, FAQs are still a somewhat dry solution—it might be that something far more useful can be produced.

-Supplying the user with product-specific information can be tackled in more creative ways that fit and FAQs.
+Supplying the user with product-specific information can be tackled in more creative ways than fit information and FAQs.
 Here are three of my favourite examples of more special features in action, which enhance the brands and show they are the experts in their domain.

 A core part of the Lush brand is their ethical approach to cosmetics—including being 100% vegetarian and using organic and fair trade ingredients.
 As a result their product page makes a big deal about what goes into each product, with big and bright imagery.